 Taxi rides are another one of the options when it comes to getting around in Tulum.
 But it’s also the most expensive option of the three I have mentioned.
 You will have to agree on a price with the driver before you get into the cab, and even then it’ll be quite costly.
 If you can, I recommend getting either a bike or a car rental to make your trips more enjoyable and hassle-free (not to mention economical).

 With that, our Tulum itinerary comes to an end.
 I hope you have all the info you need for your visit to Tulum.
 If you’re visiting for the first time and have any questions left unanswered, feel free to hit me up, I’ll try to help you to the best of my ability.
-I wish you the best of luck for your trip, have fun!
+I wish you the best of luck on your trip, have fun!